How Does a Campaign URL Builder Help Build New Business?

 Do these tools work on custom websites, as well as template-created sites like SquareSpace.com?

 Both of these tools will work on custom-built websites created from scratch and ones built off of plug-and-play types of templates such as Wix.comGoDaddy Website Builder, and squarespace.com.
-The plug-and play builders enable you to add tracking codes, but you may be limited to a certain quantity and restricted to site’s specific requirements.
+The plug-and-play builders enable you to add tracking codes, but you may be limited to a certain quantity and restricted to the site’s specific requirements.

 What are the short-term and long-term benefits of installing the tracking codes?

-For short-term, you will be able to determine where your traffic is coming amid multiple simultaneous campaigning efforts.
-This will help you adjust your marketing campaign by emphasizing or allocating more resources to the channels that are driving more traffic to your website.
+For the short term, you will be able to determine where your traffic is coming from amid multiple simultaneous campaigning efforts.
+This will help you adjust your marketing campaign by emphasizing or allocating more resources to the channels, driving more traffic to your website.

-In the long-term, tracking, conversions, and analytical data provide trends that are vital for decision-making.
-For example, you may see a drop-in email open rates and lower inbound traffic from your emails during the holidays.
+In the long term, tracking, conversions, and analytical data provide vital trends for decision-making.
+For example, you may see a drop in email open rates and lower inbound traffic from your emails during the holidays.
 Many people do not open email as often when they are on vacation.
-These trends can help you spot these dips and adapt marketing plans to use other tactics, like social media marketing or and hosting events.
+These trends can help you spot these dips and adapt marketing plans to use other tactics, like social media marketing or hosting events.

 What is the cost of setting up tracking on a website?